* The Digital Media Labs are currently unavailable due to COVID-19 *

 Digital Media Lab Help Appointments

-You can make an appointment to receive basic assistance on specific tasks from a librarian in a Digital Media Lab.
-Appointments are made for up to 1 hour and are available Monday-Friday, 9 am - 5 pm.
+Ela cardholders only can make an appointment to receive basic assistance on specific tasks from a librarian in a Digital Media Lab.
+Appointments are made for up to one hour and are available Monday-Friday, 9 am - 5 pm.
 Due to time and staff constraints, the number of appointments per patron may be limited.
-Request an appointment in person at the Adult Reference Desk, by telephone at (847) 438-3433 ext.
-502, or by filling out this form.
+Request an appointment in person at the Adult Reference Desk, by telephone at (847) 438-3433 x502, or by filling out this form.

 Digital Media Lab Help - Outside the Library